ONVIF Camera Discovery and Stream Troubleshooting Guide - NVR IPCAMERA SECURITY

 Identifying the Issue

-To troubleshoot devices that are having issues being discovered on the , it is recommended to download and install ONVIF Device Manager (ODM) to the computer that the DW Spectrum® Server is installed on, or on a computer that shares the same LAN as the Server.
+To troubleshoot devices that are having issues being discovered on the network, it is recommended to download and install ONVIF Device Manager (ODM) to the computer that the DW Spectrum® Server is installed on, or on a computer that shares the same LAN as the Server.

 Device Discovery Issues